Introduction to Community Care

 10.1.1 Financial limits

-In order to get help from social services with care fees, a person must not have capital in excess of specified limits.
+In order to get help from a trust with care fees, a person must not have capital in excess of specified limits.
 Those limits are set down in the HPSS'93 Regs as amended.
 Trusts are not entitled to substitute their own scale for judging a person’s ability to pay.

 This was confirmed in R v Sefton MBC ex parte Help the Aged.
 In this case, the local authority’s policy of waiting until people had only £1,500 left before providing financial assistance was held to be unlawful.